Sayed94h/acme-web-design/development-strategy.md

 __full user story description__

+As a visitor, I want to have enough information about the website I am visiting and as a website owner I want that visitors know about the copyright and etc...

 ### Branch

 * Added a new branch called `footer` for the footer part of the webpage